YOU HAVE QUESTIONS, WE HAVE THE ANSWERS.Not seeing your question here? Reach out. We are happy to help. CONTACT US

 - Most people report either not feeling the needles at all, or noticing them briefly as they are inserted.
 Some points may have more sensation than others, a heavy sensation or a quick little pinch may be noticeable.

-- Acupuncture needles are extremely fine - about the width of a human hair.
+- Acupuncture needles are flexible and extremely fine - about the width of a human hair or cat whisker.

 - Acupuncture needles are sterile and used only once.